spcourse/python/en/installing/uv/cli-mac/contents.md

 username@macbook ~ %
 ~~~

+#### Linux

+If you work on Linux, you probably already know how to open the terminal.
+But if not:
+The terminal application is usually called Terminal, Konsole or GNOME Terminal, depending on your desktop environment.
+Most systems open one with `Ctrl + Alt + T`.

+### Prompt

 The `%` is the **prompt**.
 The prompt is the place where you type commands.
 It means the terminal is ready to take a command.

-> Depending on your shell, the prompt may be a `$` instead of a `%`.
+Depending on your shell, the prompt may be a `$` instead of a `%`.
 That makes no difference for anything in this guide.

 Also, do you see that tiny `~` before the percent sign?
 This is the directory that the shell is attached to.
 In this case it's your home directory, like you learned earlier.